Matcha Tea

 How to prepare matcha

-Matcha can be made into a hot drink, drunk as an iced tea/cold brew or added to juices and smoothies.
-Whilst you can make matcha without any special teaware, using a matcha bowl and matcha whisk adds to the experience of preparing, serving and drinking matcha.
+Matcha can be made into a hot drink, drunk as an iced tea/cold brew or added to a juice or smoothie.
+Whilst you can make matcha without any special teaware (even adding a teaspoon into the blender with your green juice), using a matcha bowl and matcha whisk is still the best method for suspending the fine powder in your drink.

-To make hot matcha you want to start by adding about 2g of matcha to a matcha bowl with a small quantity of cold water (about 10ml).
-You can then whisk to a smooth consistency - traditionally with a bamboo whisk (Chasen).
-Top up with another 60ml of hot water (we recommend between 70°C [158°F] and 80°C [176°F] ) before whisking vigorously in an 'M' or 'W' shape until a fine foam is created.
+To make hot matcha, start by adding about 2g (0.1oz) of matcha to a matcha bowl with a small quantity of cold water (about 10ml [0.3oz]).
+You can then whisk to a smooth consistency - traditionally with a bamboo whisk (chasen).
+Top up with another 60ml (2oz) of hot water (we recommend between 70°C [158°F] and 80°C [176°F]) before whisking vigorously in an 'M' or 'W' shape, until a fine foam is created.

-For a matcha latte, start by making a fine paste with a small volume of cold water then top it up with hot foamed milk.
-If you don't have a milk frother you can just add the hot milk and whisk with a chasen to a light foam.
+For a hot or iced matcha latte, start by making a fine paste with a small volume of cold water, then top it up with ice-cold or hot foamed milk.
+If you don't have a milk frother, you can just add the milk and whisk with a chasen to a light foam.

-Making matcha iced tea is quick and easy.
-Weigh and sieve 3g of matcha into a bowl and add a small amount of cold water to allow you to whisk it to a smooth paste.
+Making matcha iced tea is best done as a cold infusion.
+Weigh and sieve 5g (0.2oz) of matcha into a bowl and add a small amount of cold water to allow you to whisk it to a smooth paste.
 Once the paste is free from lumps, add a little more water and pour into a bottle.
-Top the bottle up to 1 litre of cold water, seal and shake.
-You can drink your iced matcha right away but for the best flavour we recommend refrigerating for 15 minutes before drinking.
+Top the bottle up to 1 litre (35oz) of cold water, seal and shake.
+You can drink your iced matcha tea right away, but for the best flavour, we recommend refrigerating for 15 minutes before drinking.
 It will last up to 3 days in the fridge.

-Matcha can provide a gentle caffeine stimulation and the combination of l-theanine and caffeine is less likely to give you the jitters sometimes experienced with coffee.
-If you find you enjoy swapping your coffee for matcha tea, you can now get a matcha subscription.
+Matcha does provide an energy boost, but the combination of relaxation from L-theanine with the energizing caffeine means it is less likely to give you the stress jitters that are sometimes experienced with coffee.
+If you find you enjoy swapping your coffee for matcha tea, you can now get regular orders with a matcha subscription.